Cycle the Best of the Wild Atlantic Way

 A warm welcome awaits you at this modern, comfortable, family-owned hotel.
 With a fantastic waterfront location in the heart of Galway, we're just a 3-minute stroll from the hotel will take you to Eyre Square and the city center.
 With secure parking and easy to find from the city centre this is the ideal stopover in Galway.

 Depending on your onward travel plans, you may like to further explore Galway, or add extra nights in this lively city.
-Should you need assistance with onward transfers, we can easily arrange these for you.

 Other Information